 - Terminal 5 – Arrivals near UK arrivals.

-- Luggage Wrapping – Protect your bags from theft and damage by having your bags wrapped in plastic by Excess Baggage Company offers luggage wrapping for £12.50 per bag.
+- Luggage Wrapping – Protect your bags from theft and damage by having your bags wrapped in plastic by Excess Baggage Company.
+Rates: £12.50 per bag.
 Kiosks are located landside in the Check-In and Arrivals areas of all terminals.
 Hours vary per location.

 - Pharmacy – Boots has 12 locations across all terminals, before and after security.
 The landside locations in Terminal 5 dispense medications.
 The landside locations in Terminal 3 and 5 offer travel vaccinations as well malaria prevention treatments (Hours:5:30AM – 10:00PM Daily).

 - ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside in all terminals.

 - Currency Exchange – Travelex offers currency exchange services in all Terminals both.
 The airport suggests you use the order-online and pick-up service.
 Location: there are 35 options both landside and airside.
 Hours: vary by location with most being open at least 5:00AM – 10:00PM.

 - Chapel – St. George’s Chapel – There is a chapel located between Terminals 1 and 3.
 It is underground, so you need you descend the stairs.
 Hours: 07:30-20:00 The prayer room is located street level.